Study says continuing statins after adverse effects lowers risk of death

 We’ve all been there: side effects that make you want to toss the prescription bottle.
 While it’s always important to talk to your doctor about stopping medications, a new study published in the Annals of Internal Medicine says continuing statin therapy to lower cholesterol even after a bad reaction may lower your risks of heart attack and death.

-“Your health is a joint effort between you and your health care provider,” said Tracy Kramer, nurse practitioner at Providence Family Medicine Clinic-Lakeshore.
+“Your health is a joint effort between you and your health care provider,” said Tracy Kramer, nurse practitioner at Ascension Medical Group Providence at Lake Shore.
 “This study reinforces the importance of working together to look at all sides of a health issue to come to the best possible outcome,” she said.
-Providence is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.
+Ascension Providence is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.

 Researchers studied health records of over 28,000 patients who had an adverse reaction to statins.
 They found patients who continued taking the drug for 12 months despite having a bad reaction had a 10 to 20 percent lower risk of heart attack and death.